Business Analyst Interview Questions and Answers

 - He/she has to do requirement elicitation in an iterative way

 - He/she must build requirement specifications, data models, and business rules as much lightweight as possible.

-> - He/she must be technically clear so that he/she is able to understand how the components of the system interact with each other.
+- He/she must be technically clear so that he/she can understand how the components of the system interact with each other.
 Besides that, he/she must understand the agile terminologies as he/she acts as the middleman between the customer and the project team.

-> - He/she must concentrate on the just-enough requirement and test criteria to meet the just in time delivery goal of an agile project.
+- He/she must concentrate on the just-enough requirement and test criteria to meet the just in time delivery goal of an agile project.

 Ans: The requirement elicitation is a process of collecting all the requirements related to a system from the end-users, stakeholders, and customers.
 As per the BABOK guide, nine methods can be a part of the requirement elicitation process.
 They are as follows: